Updated October 2022

 If there's one thing you can count on in IT, it's change.
 Just think about how far computer systems have come in the last 20 years...and what this field might look like, just a decade or two from now.

 Organizations are facing all kinds of system and software challenges; problems you'll be expected to adapt to and solve throughout your career.
-Some of the biggest trends in this field revolve around issues like:
+Some of the biggest trends in this field involve areas like:

 Salaries reflect this trend.
-As of July, 2018, the median salary for programmer analysts in Montreal is about $64, 000/year.
+According to Job Bank data, the median salary for programmer analysts in Montreal is about $72,000.
+And at the highest end of the spectrum, programmers in Montreal are making over $108,000.

 Learn more about starting a programmer analyst career

-Interested in an alternative to a 4-year software engineering or computer science degree?
-Find out if you're a good fit for a Programmer Analyst Diploma.
+Interested in an alternative to a four-year software engineering or computer science degree?
+Find out if you're a good fit for a programmer analyst diploma.

-College diplomas in this field take about 15 months to complete, and usually include an internship to help students apply what they've learned in class, and gain real-world experience before graduation.
+The program at Herzing College Montreal takes only 15 months to complete.
+It includes an internship to help students apply what they've learned in class and gain real-world experience before graduation.

 We strongly recommend meeting with an advisor to learn more about the skills you'll need to succeed in class, your job options, financial aid, program structure, and admission requirements.